YSongxiao/YSongxiao.github.io/_pages/about.md

 - *2022.06* I received the "Best Research Proposal Presentation Award" from the Department of Information and Communication Engineering.

 # ⚖️ Academic Service
+- Reviewer of 2025 IEEE International Conference on Bioinformatics and Biomedicine.
 - Reviewer of 2024 IEEE International Conference on Bioinformatics and Biomedicine.

 # 📖 Educations